The trial proved popular with most New Zealanders and daylight saving of one hour between October and March was made permanent in 1975.

 Not everyone was happy.
 Dairy farmers in particular objected to having to get up in the dark all year round.
 Others worried that putting their clocks forward would make hens stop laying, curtains and carpets fade faster, and lawns go brown.
 The Northland dairying community of Ararua rejected daylight saving and implemented ‘Ararua Time’ instead.

 An early New Zealand advocate was the entomologist and astronomer George Hudson, who made an unsuccessful proposal in 1895.
-The cause was taken up more than a decade later by Dunedin MP Thomas Sidey.
-After some 20 years of annual member’s bills, an hour of daylight saving was introduced in 1927.
-This was reduced to a half hour from 1928 but became a permanent year-round shift during the Second World War.
+The cause was taken up more than a decade later by Dunedin MP Sir Thomas Sidey.
+After some 20 years of annual Member’s Bills, an hour of daylight saving was introduced in 1927.
+Reduced to a half hour from 1928, this became a permanent year-round shift during the Second World War.
 Not until 1974 was summertime daylight saving reintroduced.

 Daylight saving has twice been extended, most recently in 2007 after more than 42,000 New Zealanders signed a petition to Parliament.
 It was argued that an extension to the ‘peak summer season’ would benefit recreation and tourism, and avoid a clash with the start of the fourth term of the school year.